David-Tsui/NCHU-lib-Multimedia/README.md

 #### Use docker

-You may need to install [docker](https://www.docker.com/community-edition) and [docker-compose](https://docs.docker.com/compose/install/) first:
+You may need to install [docker](https://www.docker.com/community-edition) and [docker-compose](https://docs.docker.com/compose/install/) first

 to build the env in docker, just